RiseTechnologySpA/sbif-rails/README.md

 ### UF

-This method get the current value of Uf, it return a Currency object that have two attributes, value of type float and date of type date.
+This method gets the current value of Uf, it return a Currency object that have two attributes, value of type float and date of type date.

 ```ruby
 Sbif::Uf.get_current
 ```
-This method get all values of Uf given a particular day, it needs three arguments of type integer, year,month and day, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.
+This method gets all values of Uf given a specific day, it needs three arguments of type integer, year,month and day, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.

 ```ruby
 Sbif::Uf.get_by_date(year,month,day)
 ```

-This method get all values of Uf given a particular month, it needs one argument of type integer, year, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.
+This method gets all values of Uf given a specific month, it needs one argument of type integer, year, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.

 ```ruby
 Sbif::Uf.get_by_month(year,month)
 ```

-This method get all values of Uf given a particular year, it needs one argument of type integer, year, it return Array of Currency objects that its have two attributes, value of type float and date of type date.
+This method gets all values of Uf given a specific year, it needs one argument of type integer, year, it return Array of Currency objects that its have two attributes, value of type float and date of type date.

 ```ruby